andredms/jekyll-now/_posts/2020-12-19-bsides-algiers.md

 !tcp.port==443
 ```

-This greatly streamlines the amount of packets we have to look at and we can now see some out of the ordinary behaviour.
+This greatly streamlines the amount of packets we have to look at and shines the light on some odd behaviour.
 We’re greeted by 25,000-ish ICMP packets, which if we turn the filter off, look as if they’ve been covered up by HTTPS traffic.
 Perhaps the attacker was trying to disguise their mischief?

 ![image](https://i.imgur.com/APYBiZJ.png)
 **No filter**